EdwardGitUser/addressToGoogleMap/README.md

 - [ ] Offline map caching
 - [ ] Address validation API integration

+## 🆕 Recent Updates

+- **March 2025**: Updated to use Google Maps `PlaceAutocompleteElement` instead of deprecated `Autocomplete` API for better future compatibility and performance

 ## 📞 Support

 If you encounter any issues or have questions: